 Mr. Doer has served as a Senior Business Advisor at Dentons Canada LLP, a global law firm, since August 2016.
 He previously served as Canada's Ambassador to the United States from October 2009 to January 2016.
 He was the Premier of Manitoba from 1999 to 2009 and served in a number of roles in the Legislative Assembly of Manitoba from 1986 to 2009.
 In 2005, as Premier, he was named by Business Week magazine as one of the top 20 international leaders on climate change.
 In 2017, Mr. Doer joined the Trilateral Commission as a member of the North American Group.
 Mr. Doer is a volunteer Co-Chair of the Wilson Centre's Canada Institute, a non-partisan public policy forum focused on Canada-U.S. relations.
 He received a distinguished diplomatic service award from the World Affairs Council in 2011 and was inducted into the Order of Manitoba in 2010.
 He received an Honorary Doctor of Laws from the University of Manitoba in 2011 and an Honorary Doctorate from the University of Winnipeg in 2010.
-Mr. Doer is a member of the Canadian American Business Council Advisory Board and a director of The Climate Group, Inc. Mr. Doer is also a director of Power Corporation, Power Financial, IG Wealth Management, Mackenzie Inc., Great-West Lifeco, Empower Retirement, Canada Life, Putnam and Air Canada.
+Mr. Doer is a member of the Canadian American Business Council Advisory Board and a director of The Climate Group, Inc. Mr. Doer is also a director of Power Corporation, Power Financial, IG Wealth Management, Mackenzie Inc., Great-West Lifeco, Empower Retirement, Canada Life, and Air Canada.
+He previously served as a director of Putnam Investments, LLC.
+Mr. Doer is a trustee of the Desmarais Family Residuary Trust.

-Board/Committee Membership [1] Meeting Attendance • Overall ttendance
+Board/Committee Membership ^[1] Meeti Attendan • Overall ttendance

-Board Governance and Nominating Committee 10/10 2/2 100%
+Board Governance and Nominating Committee 13/1 2/ - 100%

-2022 AGM Voting Results
+2023 AGM Voting Results

-Votes For: 99.14%
+Votes For: 98.15%

-Securities Held [2]
+Securities Held ^[2]

-Comm non Shares DSUs Total
+Comr non Shares DSUs Total

+as at February 23, 2024 NIL 24,488 24,488

 as at February 17, 2023 NIL 19,583 19,583

-as at February 18, 2022 NIL 15,610 15,610

-Change from 2022 to 2023 NIL 3,973 3,973
+Change from 2023 to 2024 NIL 4,905 4,905

-Total Market Value of Common Shares & DSUs of of IGM as at February / 17, 2023 [3] \$838,348
+Total Market Value of Common Shares & DSUs of IGM as at Februa ary 23, 2024 ^[3] \$877,405

-Minimum Equity Ownership Requirement \$375,000
+Minimum Equity Ownership Requirement ^[7] \$475,000

-Total Market Value Divided by Minimum Equity F Requirement 2.2
+Total Market Value Divided by Minimum Equity Requirement 1.8

-Minimum Equity Ownership Requirement for Di Meets/Is on Track to Meet rectors: YES
+Minimum Equity Ownership Requirement for D irectors: